mharen/mharen.github.io/blog/2010/2010-03-leave-sql-servers-cost-threshold-for.md

 ![image%5B2%5D.png](image%5B2%5D.png)

-The <a href="http://msdn.microsoft.com/en-us/library/aa196716(SQL.80).aspx">cost threshold for parallelism</a>.
+The [cost threshold for parallelism](http://msdn.microsoft.com/en-us/library/aa196716(SQL.80).aspx).
 This value is in seconds.
 When SQL Server estimates a query will take longer than x seconds to be executed, the query is executed in *parallel*; otherwise *serial*.

 <strong>Do not set this to a very low value like my DBA apparently did. </strong>